DigitalPublishingToolkit/TOD15-Online-Courtship/md/book.md

 supposed to be flattered and intrigued by all offers. [^17_Lindsay_6]

-The first example is a fabricated account based on a real email exchange between myself and a potential suitor: “You know, you look better as a brunette.”
+The first example is a fabricated account based on a real email exchange between myself and a potential suitor: "You know, you look better as a brunette."
 At first I could not figure out why would a complete stranger felt compelled to critique me without ever having spoken any other words to me?
-My initial thought was, “Who does he think he is?!”
-I replied, “I don’t ask or take advice from complete strangers.”
+My initial thought was, "Who does he think he is?!"
+I replied, "I don't ask or take advice from complete strangers."
 Within minutes I got another reply.
-“Wow.
+"Wow.
 I was just trying to be helpful.
-No wonder you are single— you cunt.”
+No wonder you are single— you cunt."
 The majority of the I met online did not make such bold moves.
-However, I couldn’t help but wonder if the rejection he felt was enhanced because in an online space people are supposed to treat one another as products.
+However, I couldn't help but wonder if the rejection he felt was enhanced because in an online space people are supposed to treat one another as products.
 And especially, myself as a female dater should have been grateful and receptive to his feedback as a consumer.

-By emphasizing traffic, the site clouds users’ judgments about the purpose of online dating.
-The site teaches users to value consumption by measuring success as the number of views your profile receives, and in the age of hook-up culture I wonder if people don’t see this endless pool of daters as a means of shuffling different partners in and out with efficiency.
+By emphasizing traffic, the site clouds users' judgments about the purpose of online dating.
+The site teaches users to value consumption by measuring success as the number of views your profile receives, and in the age of hook-up culture I wonder if people don't see this endless pool of daters as a means of shuffling different partners in and out with efficiency.
 The second example I offer is a fabricated version of a very common text conversation I had with many daters.

-Suitor: “Hey, whats up?”
+Suitor: "Hey, whats up?"

-Me: “Hi, not much, how are you?
-This is Mike, right?”
+Me: "Hi, not much, how are you?
+This is Mike, right?"

-Suitor: “Yeah, it’s Mike.
-I’m good.”
+Suitor: "Yeah, it's Mike.
+I'm good."

-Me: “Sweet.
-So what are you up to?”
+Me: "Sweet.
+So what are you up to?"

-Suitor: “Nothing really, just watching TV relaxing a little bit.”
+Suitor: "Nothing really, just watching TV relaxing a little bit."

-Me: “Nice.”
+Me: "Nice."

-Suitor: “Wanna send me a pic?”
+Suitor: "Wanna send me a pic?"

-Me: “No thanks, I don’t really do that.”
+Me: "No thanks, I don't really do that."

-Suitor: “You don’t have to take your clothes off!
-Lol.”
+Suitor: "You don't have to take your clothes off!
+Lol."

-Me: “Oh I know, I just don’t really like send pics to people I have never met.
+Me: "Oh I know, I just don't really like send pics to people I have never met.
 Lol.
-I know it might seem strange, but I just don’t do that.”
+I know it might seem strange, but I just don't do that."

-Suitor: “Oh common, why not?
-You must be trying to hide something.”
+Suitor: "Oh common, why not?
+You must be trying to hide something."

-Me: “Lol, nope.
+Me: "Lol, nope.
 I just feel weird sending an image or picture of myself to a complete stranger.
 Its always been my policy.
-Don’t worry!”
+Don't worry!"

-Suitor: “So you really won’t send one at all?”
+Suitor: "So you really won't send one at all?"

-Me: “No, nothing personal.”
+Me: "No, nothing personal."

-Suitor: “K. I’m not sure if I want to meet up then, unless you will send the picture.”
+Suitor: "K. I'm not sure if I want to meet up then, unless you will send the picture."

 As previously discussed there is great emphasis on attractiveness.
 The more you are viewed, the better your chances, and the more gender